 Eventually the brave became trapped between the animals and the cliffs.
 His people found him with his skull crushed by the weight of the buffalo carcasses – and hence the name.

-There is evidence that humans were active in this area 11,000 years ago and archaeological evidence points to nearly 6,000 years of buffalo jumping.
+There is evidence that humans were active in the Head-Smashed-In Buffalo Jump area 11,000 years ago and archaeological evidence points to nearly 6,000 years of buffalo jumping.
 The Plains people intimately understood buffalo behavior and the local topography.
 They used this information to successfully herd the buffalo over the cliffs.

 The buffalo hunt went like this